-For professions where a person must be on the field, outside of an office, it is not always possible to bring a note pad or tackle paperwork while they are out.
-For them, speech recognition software makes it possible to record notes on the fly and have them ready for printing, editing or refining when they reach the office.
+For professions where a person must be on the field, it is not always possible to bring a note pad or tackle paperwork while they are out.
+For them, speech recognition software makes it possible to record notes on the fly.
+Moreover, these notes will be ready for printing, editing or refining when they reach the office.

-This is an extremely useful feature that professionals like journalists, construction professionals, people working in an outdoor environment and more make use of frequently.
-What’s even more interesting to note is that with the use of smartphones that have voice recognition systems like Siri, Alexa or even Cortana, a lot of people don’t have to carry special recording devices with them.
+This is an extremely useful feature that professionals like journalists, construction professionals, people who travel.
+What’s even more interesting is the use of smartphones that have voice recognition systems.
+These eliminate the need to carry special recording devices with them.